Arugula Pistachio Pesto with Lemon Balsamic (WFPB, Oil Free)

-This Pistachio Arugula Basil Pesto is nutritionally packed, whole food plant-based, and oil-free.
+This Arugula Pistachio Pesto with Lemon Balsamic is a bright, oil-free twist on classic pesto.
+It bursts with fresh herbs.
 The arugula is very subtle and smooths out what can be a strong basil-licorice flavor for some.
 Heart-healthy pistachios replace expensive

 Post Date: March 19, 2025